INCEPTdk/adaptr/cran-comments.md

 ## Release summary

-This is a minor patch release triggered by a CRAN request for updates to the package documentation to only use HTML5, which also includes minor bugfixes to print methods and messages in the setup_trial function.
+This is a minor release implementing new functionality, updating documentation, and fixing multiple minor issues, mostly in validation of supplied arguments.

 ## R CMD check results